iann0036/aws-leastprivilege/README.md

 #### --profile <name>

 When specified, the specified named profile credentials will be used for all data gathering AWS actions.
 The `AWS_PROFILE` environmental variable would also be respected if this property is not set.

+## Policy Generation Logic

+Policies will be created with data following the below preference:
+1. Per-type mappings created by incrementally increasing required permissions
+2. Permissions retrieved from the [CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html)
+3. No data available (a warning will be shown for missed types)

+### For supported per-type mapping resources

+The generated policy will be as specific as possible when specifying actions, resources and conditions.
+Wildcard actions are never used and all conditions that are available will be populated unless:

+* The condition would take no effect or there is not enough information to specify the condition, or
+* The condition is a global condition, or
+* The condition applies to an update statement and would prevent the field from being freely changed, or
+* The condition relates to the tag keys/values

+Resources may be fully or partially wildcarded however will be as specific as possible.

+Update statements are disabled by default.
+If enabled with the `--include-update-actions` option, only properties that have a value specified in the template will have an associated update statement that allows that value to be changed.
+Permissions required to add new properties may not have the permissions included in the policy.

+### For permissions retrieved from the CloudFormation Registry

+The generated policy will only include the actions specified in the resource type specification provided by the registry.
+All resources will be wildcarded and no conditions will apply.

 ## Supported Resource Types